 Friends of the Public Garden 8th Annual Making History on the Common Day

-Educators from Historic New England will demonstrate carding and spinning techniques used to process wool gathered from sheep, which once grazed the Common.
-In addition, students will play games popular during colonial times and get a paper-doll farmer to make at home.
+Educators from Historic New England demonstrates carding and spinning techniques used to process wool gathered from sheep, which once grazed the Common.
+In addition, students played games popular during colonial times and get a paper-doll farmer to make at home.

 Before the arrival of European colonists the Native American family groups living in this area traditionally planted corn, beans, and squash in the late spring.
 Referred to as the three sisters, these plants benefit by being planted close together on small mounds of soil, and were fertilized with local herring and seaweed.
-School groups are invited to learn about this planting method, and receive a set of seeds and information for planting a three sisters garden at their school.
+School groups learned about this planting method, and received a set of seeds and information for planting a three sisters garden at their school.

-Educators from Historic New England will introduce students to the use of the Common for Victory Gardens to support the war effort especially during World War I. Students will take a food pledge and learn more about how the U.S. Government aimed to shape attitudes towards food through school textbooks and math problems.
+Educators from Historic New England introduced students to the use of the Common for Victory Gardens to support the war effort especially during World War I. Students took a food pledge and learned more about how the U.S. Government aimed to shape attitudes towards food through school textbooks and math problems.

 The Freedom Trail Players lead exciting educational tours displaying Boston’s rich history.
-They will be on hand during Making History on the Common to describe how Boston Common was used during the Colonial period, from grazing land to military encampments to a site for hangings and punishments.
-In addition, the Freedom Trail Foundation will demonstrate the use of wooden pillories, a hinged wooden framework used for punishments in Massachusetts in the seventeenth and eighteenth centuries.
+They described how Boston Common was used during the Colonial period, from grazing land to military encampments to a site for hangings and punishments.
+In addition, the Freedom Trail Foundation also demonstrated the use of wooden pillories, a hinged wooden framework used for punishments in Massachusetts in the seventeenth and eighteenth centuries.

 In 1863, the Governor of Massachusetts authorized the recruitment of an infantry regiment that was to be composed of African American enlisted men, commanded by white officers: the 54th Massachusetts Volunteer Infantry Regiment.
 It was the first regiment of African American soldiers to be raised in the North.
 They were greatly heralded for their valor in their first major engagement in the assault on Ft Wagner in Charleston Harbor, SC, July 1863.
 Their valiant performance in that battle changed the opinion of the Federal government about the ability and willingness of black Americans to fight for the Union and freedom.
 In 1897, a memorial to the 54th Massachusetts Regiment and Colonel Robert G. Shaw, was dedicated on the Boston Common and is prominently located across from the State House.
 Re-enactors of the 54th Massachusetts regiment are participating in Making History on the Common to tell the story of the “Glorious Fifty-Fourth.”

-Boston City Archaeologist, Joe Bagley, will discuss the Native American history of Boston Common through the Frog Pond site, found on Boston Common during an archaeological dig in 1986.
+Boston City Archaeologist, Joe Bagley, discussed the Native American history of Boston Common through the Frog Pond site, found on Boston Common during an archaeological dig in 1986.
 This site contains the oldest artifact known in the city, a 7,500 year old spear point, as well as a 3,000 year old shell midden containing clams from Back Bay and artifacts from daily life on the place we now call Boston Common.
-Joe will also be giving flintknapping demonstrations on the art of making stone tools such as spear points, knives, and arrowheads.
-Joe will be giving flintknapping demonstrations of the art of making stone tools such as spear points, knives, and arrowheads.
-Students will also participate in a hands-on pottery making activity where they are invited to make their own pots, decorate them in traditional Massachusetts Native pottery design, and attempt to reconstruct broken vessels.
+Joe also gave flintknapping demonstrations on the art of making stone tools such as spear points, knives, and arrowheads.
+Students also participated in a hands-on pottery making activity where they were invited to make their own pots, decorate them in traditional Massachusetts Native pottery design, and attempt to reconstruct broken vessels.

 Throughout its nearly 400-year history, people have used Boston Common as a place to gather and protest.
 However, it is the 1960s and 1970s that are most well known for bringing crowds to the Common – some of the largest demonstrations against the Vietnam War had up to 100,000 people.
-At this station, school groups will re-enact a protest relevant to their lives, and will learn the power of many voices united for one purpose.
+At this station, school groups re-enacted a protest relevant to their lives, and learned the power of many voices united for one purpose.

-With guidance from the Leventhal Map Collection at the Boston Public Library, school groups will learn about the early geography of early Boston: how quickly can they complete an interactive 5-foot wide puzzle of how the city looked in 1722?
+With guidance from the Leventhal Map Collection at the Boston Public Library, school groups learned about the early geography of early Boston: how quickly could they complete an interactive 5-foot wide puzzle of how the city looked in 1722?
 What routes would settlers take to bring their livestock to graze on the Common?
-Students will also play an active trivia game to reinforce geography concepts of early Boston.
+Students also played an active trivia game to reinforce geography concepts of early Boston.

 In Boston, public transportation is used by thousands of people on a daily basis, often without second thought.
 At the turn of the 20th century, however, the changing public transit system raised many questions of urban planning, including the fate of the city’s beloved Common.
-With New England Historic Genealogical Society, learn how Bostonians banded together around a heated campaign to “Save The Common” led by local activist Julia Ward Howe and the Boston Evening Transcript.
+New England Historic Genealogical Society showed how Bostonians banded together around a heated campaign to “Save The Common” led by local activist Julia Ward Howe and the Boston Evening Transcript.

 When the first European colonists arrived in this area the geography was very different from the landscape you see today.
 The waters’ edge was right along Charles Street, at the edge of the Boston Common.
 Twice each day tidewater flowed in and out of the Back Bay exposing mudflats, shellfish beds, and in some places sandy beaches.
 Soon after the colonists arrived they began to increase their usable land area by filling in these mudflats, making land for the Public Garden, and for buildings in the Back Bay.
 A line of blue survey flags marks the line of the pre-colonial shoreline along the Charles Street edge of the Boston Common.